michaelnisi/troubled/data/posts/2018/podest.md

 #### What do I want

-- Access from all my devices
+- Access from all my iOS devices
 - Audio and video playback including streaming
 - Browse and read show notes while playing
 - Comprehensive queue